 - Benevolent Authoritative

 Eventually, the basic concepts and theories on Participative Leadership came to the fore.
-Participative Leadership refers to the idea that objectives can be more easily achieved if everyone collaborates and is involved in decision-making.
-When linking leadership to this notion, it appears that there are different ways of distinguishing participative leadership.
+This leadership style refers to the idea that objectives can be more easily achieved if everyone collaborates and is involved in decision-making.
+When linking leadership to this notion, it appears that there are different ways of distinguishing of this leadership style.

 Decision Making in Participative Leadership